Video Product Marketing: A Practical Playbook

 Watch drop-off with the script in front of you.

-If people leave when the intro is still warming up, cut faster.
+If people leave while the intro is still warming up, cut faster.
 If they fall off at the same product term every time, rewrite it.
 If a video gets watched but not acted on, the message may be clear but the next step may be weak.

 Making Video a Repeatable Part of Your Marketing